What?

 runload -g -m 5 md4sum -e * # computes ed2k of files, LA newer grows over 5 by this cause

-runload -v -i 1 par2 c parity * # chechks parity of files, do notting ultil LA < 1
+runload -v -i 1 par2 c parity * # chechks parity of files, do nothing ultil LA < 1

 runload -v -r 2 \